Somewhat Resilient

 Packers and Packagers, Hand are somewhat less resilient to AI impacts than most occupations, according to our analysis of 6 sources.

-Packing and packaging work is labeled "Somewhat Resilient" because automation is making real, fast progress in this field — robots like Amazon's Vulcan and Locus's Array can already handle a large chunk of the picking and packing process that used to require human hands.
-That said, machines still struggle with odd-shaped, fragile, or bulky items, and they need human workers nearby to troubleshoot, do quality checks, and step in when technology hits its limits.
+Hand packing and packaging work is labeled "Somewhat Resilient" because automation is genuinely changing this field fast, but robots still can't handle everything on their own.
+New systems like Amazon's Vulcan and Locus Robotics' Array can manage a large portion of routine packing tasks, but they struggle with bulky, fragile, or oddly shaped items, and they still need humans nearby to step in when things get tricky.

 Read full analysis